 The Office of Diversity, Equity & Inclusion routinely highlights faculty, staff and students who contribute to our unique diversity.
 You can read about our many "gems" in our "Destination Excellence" column in Pulse, the College of Medicine's quarterly magazine.
 We also have numerous groups, initiatives and activities that optimize our strengths in diversity in an effort to make a difference in the lives of patients.
 For example, our researchers regularly include sex and gender diversity since our legacy as the first medical school for women gives us a unique perspective.
 Additionally, our community outreach efforts allow students to engage in the amazing diversity that we see in Philadelphia and Southeastern Pennsylvania.

 Our goal is to create the best learning environment possible through several unique programs.
 The Drexel Pathway to Medical School helps people from socially or economically disadvantaged backgrounds pursue their medical degree.
 We also provide training programs to enhance the workforce and prepare individuals for entry into health care fields.
 Additionally, our students volunteer in numerous health education and outreach programs to help the underserved population of Philadelphia.

-The College of Medicine's teaching hospital, Hahnemann University Hospital, was the first academic medical center in the Philadelphia region to launch a gender affirmation surgery program for transgender patients.
-This commitment to LGBTQ health extends throughout the College as well as our outreach projects and other clinical care sites.
+Hahnemann University Hospital, a teaching hospital for the College of Medicine's, was the first academic medical center in the Philadelphia region to launch a gender affirmation surgery program for transgender patients.
+This commitment to LGBTQ health extends throughout the College, including our outreach projects and other clinical care sites.